THE SEO AUDIT CHECKLIST FOR YOUR SUCCESS

 - The subpage that was linked opens in the same window.

-- The anchor text that the user clicks on should contain the focus keyword of the page that is ultimately reached (at least in variation).
+- The anchor text that the user clicks on should contain the page’s focus keyword that is ultimately reached (at least in variation).

-- Link as follows: From the start page to the individual sub-pages, from time to time but also from sub-pages back to the start page and, of course, sub-pages to one another (but then create subject areas and do not link “wildly” with one another).
+- Link as follows: From the start page to the individual sub-pages, from time to time and sub-pages back to the start page and, of course, sub-pages to one another (but then create subject areas and do not link “wildly” with one another).

 Webmasters who swear by WordPress like us have it easy.
 Look at the numbering to understand the steps: